TITLE:Director of Regional Economic Development and Small Business Development Center

-- Plan and coordinate programs and activities consistent with the goals and objectives of the Illinois Small Business Development Network.
+- Plan and direct programs and activities consistent with the goals and objectives of the Illinois Small Business Development Network.

 - Supervise SBDC personnel including consultants, professionals, and clerical.

-- Establish linkages and working relationships with other centers that may provide additional resources to the Center.
+- Establish linkages and working relationships that may provide additional resources to the SBDC and/or the College.

-- Promote the Center and the needs of the small business community including creating a viable marketing plan to increase awareness of the center.
+- Promote the SBDC and the needs of the small business community including creating a viable marketing plan to increase awareness of the center.

-- Coordinate and cultivate relationships with other resource partners, local chambers of commerce, professional associations, and economic development groups.
+- Coordinate and cultivate relationships with stakeholders including resource partners, local chambers of commerce, professional associations, economic development groups, and elected officials.

 - Develop collaborations with regional organizations and plan and coordinate projects consistent with the goals and objectives of Sauk Valley Community College and its efforts to support the region’s economic development programs.